shapeblue/hackerbook/cloudstack/hack/spec.md

   - Remove coffee
 - Create coffee and see if GC thread garbage collects it based on global setting
 - Change brewing plugin and validate brewing process

+### Packaging

+Make the coffee feature and any of its plugins packaged separately as a separate rpm/deb package.